DonC83/temporal-actions/README.md

 - Configure the worker options `WorkerActivitiesPerSecond` and/or `TaskQueueActivitiesPerSecond` as required
 - TEST!

-The image below show the workflow execution of the sample code.
+The image below shows the workflow execution of the sample code.
 You can see the workflow using one task queue `workflow-task-queue` and the complaining activity using another separate one `complaining-task-queue`
 ![example](./doc/image1.png)